Contact Us

 • End user applications make up the top layer of the stack.[NETWORK-STACK]

 This example begins at the bottom of the network stack with the first three layers contributing to entanglement distribution, and works up to the application layer: entanglement-based key generation.
-For an advanced secure network to be able to best meet the needs of its users and run their desired applications, there are some specifications that entanglement distribution must meet:
+For a quantum network to be able to best meet the needs of its users and run their desired applications, there are some specifications that entanglement distribution must meet:

 • The distributed entanglement must have a high quality of entanglement, also known as fidelity.